randomorder/geoserver/doc/en/developer/source/cite-test-guide/index.rst

           git clone https://github.com/geoserver/geoserver.git

-   #.  go the cite directory.
+   #.
+Go to cite directory.

        .. code:: shell

           cd geoserver/build/cite

-   #.  inside will find a structure like below with a list of directories with the name of the suites to run.
+   #.
+Inside you will find a structure, like below, with a list of directories which contains the name of the suites to run.

        .. code:: shell